• Skip to primary navigation

 • Gradually stir dry ingredients into butter mixture until just combined.

-• Preheat oven to 350 degrees Fahrenheit.
+• Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
+Set aside.

 • Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.

 • In small bowls, divide the cinnamon evenly between your different colors of sugar sprinkles.
-Gently roll balls in cinnamon-sugar mixture to coat.
+Gently roll balls in cinnamon-sprinkle mixture to coat.
 Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.

 Equipment Recommendations